-Thomas Fletcher, Co-Founder and VP of R&D, talks about the UI development tools our clients and own team are leveraging today to connect remotely and keep embedded projects moving forward, in this edition of Embedded UI Talks with Crank.
+Thomas Fletcher, Co-Founder and VP of R&D, talks about the embedded UI development tools our clients and own team are leveraging today to connect remotely and keep embedded projects moving forward, in our first of many Embedded GUI Expert Talks with Crank.

-Hear about our newest feature update for the Storyboard IO Connector and its support for TCP/IP, and how you can leverage it to inject events over a network, effectively decoupling the need for the UI and back-end to be physically deployed in the same location.
+By watching a replay of Thomas' live Youtube video or by following along the transcript below, you’ll learn about our feature update for the Storyboard IO Connector and its support for TCP/IP, and how you can leverage it to inject events over a network.
+This effectively decouples the need for the UI and back-end to be physically deployed in the same location.

 Thomas working on whiteboard, setting up Eddie and Ingrid's work spaces.

-Ingrid is our other developer.
-She is also working from home but has a different role on the team.
-Her role is to incorporate the content from the graphic design team.
-Here, we're talking about Photoshop content, Illustrator content, all the graphic design elements that have been put together for this coffee machine product by the UI designer.
-She's working on integrating the graphic designs and bringing them into the user experience, to reflect the reality of what the team wants to put out into the product.
-She was looking at different technologies to do so and ended up choosing Storyboard, of course.
-There are other technologies that you could use for embedded UI development, but in this case, she's using Storyboard to help bring that Photoshop and Illustrator content into the software and then rapidly realized the user interface could be created in a desktop environment, right?
-Working to take static content and put together animations, user interactions, the screens, the modalities of the application; all of that in the same development environment.
+Ingrid is our other teammate in the remote development scenario.
+Ingrid is also working from home but has a different role than Eddie on the team.
+Ingrid’s role is to use her laptop to incorporate the content created by the graphic design team.
+Incorporating content includes Photoshop content, Illustrator content, and all of the other graphic design elements that have been put together for the coffee machine product by the UI designers.
+Ingrid is working on integrating the graphic designs and bringing them into the user experience, or UX, in order to reflect the reality of what the team wants to put out into the product.

 Ingrid's UI graphic designs in Photoshop.